If your perfect match was standing right in front of you, would you even know?

 If there were anything inherently perfect about these Perfect Matches, we probably wouldn't have all these reunion shows where none of the couples stay together and they end up just fucking whomever they were already fucking (or in some cases, someone else.)
 Things would truly work out.
 But its hard to believe anything more than a basically superficial relationship could result from this exercise.
 I can't realistically imagine any of these couples making it to their 30's, where they're the ones sitting down with a hastily thrown together chicken dinner, eating in front of the TV and heckling the next crop of reality freakshows before going to bed at a reasonable hour.
 Instead it says something about the role of circumstance, of love at first sight, of imprinting, or of wanting what's really not good for us.
 I do believe there are perfect matches for people, but rarely when you're a half formed 23-year-old on the club scene when there's 11 equally attractive potentials to somehow distinguish between or when it's all for the purpose of entertaining idiots like me.

 I'll keep watching, of course.
 I say I'm skeptical, or frustrated, but I'm not really because that's what I've bought into and I'm glad to do so.
 I couch it in this language because I want to seem above it.
 But why be embarrassed that, in my free time, I enjoy this overly complex high-concept dating show that is really just an excuse to depict, for ten weeks or so, hot people doing dumb things to hurt each other?
-I deserve that, right?
+I work hard, and I've settled down.
+I deserve that much, right?